core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 ## Short-Uri-Path registry

-IANA is requested to establish a new registry in the CoRE parameters group.
+IANA is requested to establish a new registry in the CoRE parameters group:
+Values of the first Short-Uri-Path option in a CoAP request correspond to a URI path according to this registry.

+The policy for adding any value is IETF Review (as described in {{?RFC8126}}).
+Change control for the registry follows this document's publication stream.

 Entry fields are: